 Indeed, Longstreet actually consists of two places and the social connection between them: on one side of the street, a primary school is located, on the other side of the street a church, where gogo’s (grandmothers) and umkulu’s (grandfathers) find support and shelter during weekdays.
 The gogo’s and umkulu’s often provide daily care for the children.

 During his residency, Yasser worked closely with the elderly people and the schoolchildren.
 During workshops and gatherings, they explored the possibilities for a more permanent artwork.
 This led to a concept sketch that was met with enthusiasm by the involved parties that are now looking for funding to realise it.

 The Kromhout Barracks (headquarters of the Royal Netherlands Army), nearby Galgenwaard Stadium in Utrecht, houses about 3500 defence employees.
-Commissioned by ISS Facility Services for builder Bouwcombinatie Komfort, online gallery ArtOlive took care of all the art on the military grounds.
-Intermittent art was placed in the offices.
-In addition, five artists produced large-scale commissioned artworks.
+Commissioned by ISS Facility Services for builder Bouwcombinatie Komfort, online gallery ArtOlive took care of all the art on the military grounds, including five large-scale commissioned artworks.

-ArtOlive asked QKunst to manage these art commissions: defining the starting points, selecting the artists, giving presentations to the art commission and content-related feedback on the designs, and taking care of the project communication.
+ArtOlive asked QKunst to manage these art commissions: defining the starting points, selecting the artists, judging the designs together with the art commission, and taking care of the project communication.
 All in close cooperation with then Meyer en Van Schooten Architecten.
-The artworks were completed in 2011 within the project based on Public Private Collaboration, ensuring the management for 25 years.
+The artworks were completed in 2011.
 Would you like to know more?
 Contact us to request the special publication about the project: ‘Not your average fare – Art for the Kromhout Barracks’.